 Additional clothing.
 We have a number of spare items of clothing as a matter of course.
 However parents of younger children may wish to provide a change of clothes (named) in their child’s bag.

 Please provide a healthy, nut-free, packed lunch for your child and a drink.
-We provide refreshments for break times including a variety of no added sugar squashes and water, a morning snack of apples and biscuits in the afternoon.

 What times are you open?